remram44/k2pdfopt/readme_k2src.txt

 ---------------------
 1. k2pdfopt.c (main module)

-2. willus.com general-purpose C library (26 C files + 1 header file) in
+2. willus.com general-purpose C library (27 C files + 1 header file) in
    willuslib subfolder.
+   (New in k2pdfopt v1.60: wmupdf.c module)
    Compile all C files in this subfolder and build them into libwillus.a.